darkswapfoundation/darkswap/darkswap-consolidated-roadmap-updated.md

 4. The platform works on desktop and web browsers
 5. The platform is well-documented and easy to use

+## Next Steps

+1. **Complete Testing**: Finish unit tests for core components, integration tests for API and WebSocket clients, and end-to-end tests for trade flow.
+2. **Finalize Documentation**: Complete API documentation, component documentation, user guide, developer guide, and architecture documentation.
+3. **Set Up Deployment**: Configure continuous integration and deployment, create Docker container for relay server, and set up production and staging environments.
+4. **Enhance Accessibility**: Implement keyboard navigation, screen reader support, proper color contrast, focus management, and ARIA attributes.
+5. **Ensure Browser Compatibility**: Test and fix issues in Chrome, Firefox, Safari, Edge, and mobile browsers.
+6. **Optimize Mobile Experience**: Improve mobile layout, touch interactions, viewport meta tags, media queries, and mobile-first design.
+7. **Add Internationalization**: Set up translation system, language selection, RTL support, and date/number/currency formatting.

 ## Conclusion

-This updated consolidated roadmap outlines the plan for developing the DarkSwap platform, with a focus on the current Phase 3 implementation.
-The core SDK compilation issues have been resolved, and the next steps involve completing the WebAssembly bindings, developing the TypeScript library, and implementing the web interface.
+This updated consolidated roadmap outlines the plan for developing the DarkSwap platform over a 6-month period.
+By following this roadmap, the project can be completed in a structured and efficient manner, with clear milestones and deliverables.

 The roadmap is flexible and can be adjusted as needed based on progress, resource availability, and changing requirements.
 Regular reviews of the roadmap should be conducted to ensure that the project is on track and to make any necessary adjustments.

+The project has made significant progress, with Phases 1 and 2 completed and Phase 3 well underway.
+The focus now is on completing the remaining tasks in Phase 3, particularly in the areas of testing, documentation, deployment, accessibility, browser compatibility, mobile responsiveness, and internationalization.